-By placing planter barrels at critical locations, the NE Greenwood Homezone will limit cut-through traffic and speeding cars on our residential streets while still allowing emergency, delivery, and service vehicles to use our residential streets.
+By placing planter barrels at critical locations, the NE Greenwood Homezone has reduced cut-through traffic and speeding cars on many of our residential streets while still allowing emergency, delivery, and service vehicles access.

 This project was funded by a Neighborhood Matching Fund award from Seattle Department of Neighborhoods

 Where would you like to see strategically-placed planters that will slow cars and discourage cut-through traffic?

 In a further effort to slow down unsafe drivers, volunteers painted two intersection murals at 101st and 102nd & Evanston Ave N. These two intersections lack traffic islands or any signage telling drivers to yield or slow, More and more research is showing that visual cues, like brightly colored street art, can slow drivers and make neighborhood streets safer.